Isabella Freedman Jewish Retreat Center

 The retreat is open to lovers of Jewish song, new and old.
 Whether you have an abundance of songs in your back pocket you’re excited to share, are longing to expand your repertoire, or are new to Jewish songs altogether, we welcome you to join us!
 We see the array of Jewish songs as expansive, including but not limited to songs based on liturgical text, niggunim (wordless melodies), piyyutim, Jewish folk songs, Hebrew chanting, Jewish labor songs, songs in Yiddish, Ladino, and Judeo-Arabic, Jewish gospel, songs written by Jews, sung by Jews, etc.

-Sessions will be led by a wide array of song leaders using a variety of formats.
-Some will include histories and stories, others will just be about singing the songs themselves.
-No instruments will be used on Shabbat unless otherwise noted.
+Sessions are led by a wide array of song leaders using a variety of formats.
+Some include histories and stories, others just be about singing the songs themselves.
+No instruments are used on Shabbat unless otherwise noted.

-Shabbat services will be offered Friday night and Saturday morning.
-There will be multiple davenning options.
+Shabbat services are offered Friday night and Saturday morning. with multiple davenning options.

 Time to sing all together!

-Here is a sample schedule to give you an idea of the flow of the retreat.
-This schedule is subject to change.
+Here is a sample schedule to give you an idea of the flow of a retreat.

 2-5 pm – Check-in

 5-6 pm – Community Sing

 7 - 8pm – To Hold & To Energize: Bringing Singing Space to Life